oskardudycz/slim-down-your-aggregate/README.md

 We'll be doing multiple transitions step by step to make it more focused on the business logic and make it smaller but more precise.

+We'll be working on the copy of original version located in the slimmed folder

 ## Prerequisities

 ### C#